taylorrain/Microridge_Curviness_Analysis/README.md

 This is a bash script which concatenates the input csv files, and outputs a single csv with the concatenated information.
 It also adds a new column at the beginning of the csv storing each file name.

 #### Point_Simplifier.rmd
-This is an R script which uses the package deldir to perform a Voronoi tesselation with the input points.
-It then uses rgeos to find the insersections of the polygons within the pixel boundaries.
+This is an R script which uses the package deldir to perform a Voronoi tesselation with the input points (orange).
+It then uses rgeos to find the insersections of the polygons within the pixel boundaries (blue)

-The packages TSP and PairViz are used to perform an open Traveling Salesman Problem algorithm to order these points along the ridge, rather than by x value.
+The packages TSP and PairViz are used to perform an open Traveling Salesman Problem algorithm to order these points along the ridge (green), rather than by x value.

 It loops this process over every ridge and cell, and saves the information as a csv which is the input for Curvature_Math.rmd